 Jane’s friendly dog, Earwig also lives at the house with her.

 Very important!
-All our produce is organic, fresh, homemade and locally sourced where ever possible, so our breakfast not only look good, they taste good.
+All our produce is organic, fresh, homemade and locally sourced where ever possible, so our breakfast not only looks good, it is good.

 - Twin – en-suite bathroom